FAQ

 Below we provide key details about the story of your food.
 OG=certified organic

 Produce: Most of your produce is grown here at LotFotL.
 We are certified organic.
+We also partner with some other organic growers to create more diversity on the CSA store.
 Any non-organic produce that we bring in is disclosed.
 We also work with:

 • Tipi Produce OG